gohugoio/hugoDocs/content/en/variables/page.md

 .ReadingTime
 : the estimated time, in minutes, it takes to read the content.

+.Resources
+: resources such as images and CSS that are associated with this page

 .Ref
 : returns the permalink for a given reference (e.g., `.Ref "sample.md"`).  `.Ref` does *not* handle in-page fragments correctly.
 See [Cross References](/content-management/cross-references/).